anydotcrypto/metatransactions/README.md

 We cover the pros/cons for the ProxyHub and RelayHub here.
 If you are not sure which one to use, then we recommend ```mainnet-proxyhub``` as it works for all existing contracts. e.g. every relay transactions are sent via a minimal proxy contract.

-4. You need to decide which replay protection to use and we have two options.
+4. You need to decide which replay protection to use and there are two options.

-The first option is to use multinonce:
+The first is multinonce:

 ```
 const userWallet: Wallet = ....;